HPInc/ml-git/docs/mlgit_commands.md

 ```
 Usage: ml-git datasets add [OPTIONS] ML_ENTITY_NAME [FILE_PATH]...

   Add datasets change set ML_ENTITY_NAME to the local ml-git staging area.
-[This command has a wizard that will request the necessary information if they are not informed]
+[This command has a wizard that will request the necessary information if it is not informed]

 Options:
   --bumpversion  Increment the version number when adding more files.